Birth Control After Baby: 9 Popular Methods

 Sure, becoming a mom is pretty amazing.
 And while doing the deed might be the furthest thing from your mind at the moment (those boobs belong to someone else right now!), we promise you’ll want to have sex again someday.
 So here are nine postpartum birth control methods that will help you get back in the sack without conceiving another baby before you’re ready.
 Talk to your doctor about what method is best for you.

 Withdrawal -- where you trust your partner to pull out before he ejaculates -- is the sixth most common form of birth control, believe it or not!
 (It’s almost as common as the IUD.)
 Some research suggests that when practiced perfectly, its failure rate is only 4 percent, but don’t count on it.
-That’s because perfection is pretty hard to achieve, so about one in five couples practicing withdrawal will conceive.
+That’s because perfection is pretty hard to achieve, so about one in five couples practicing withdrawal does conceive.
+(Yikes.)
 “Withdrawal is probably one of the biggest lies going,” says Terry Gibbs, DO, FACOG, ob-gyn at Toledo Hospital.
 “There’s a small amount of ejaculate that comes out before a man comes to climax.
 He can’t feel it, and so withdrawal should never be considered a reliable form of birth control.”

-The NuvaRing (currently the only vaginal ring on the market in the US) is a plastic ring about the size of a silver dollar that you insert in your vagina.
+The NuvaRing (currently the only vaginal ring on the market in the US) is a plastic ring about the size of a silver dollar that you insert in your vagina once a month.
 Similar to the Pill, it delivers hormones that suppress ovulation and is up to 99 percent effective at preventing pregnancy if used correctly.
 After three weeks, you remove the ring for a week while you get your period, and then you insert a new one.
 If you find yourself forgetting to take your daily pill, NuvaRing might be good for you.
 But because it contains estrogen, it’s not the preferred choice if you’re still nursing.

 Injectable Birth Control